-1. If you opt-in outside 120 days of starting work with your employer, your cover will be provided as Limited Cover for 12 months and subject to a 30-consecutive day Actively Employed requirement after the end of the 12-month period to remove the limitation.

-Where you joined the Plan within 120 days of the date you joined your employer, if you attain age 25 and your Super Savings - Corporate Accumulation account balance reaches \$6,000 before the expiration of the 12 month Limited Cover period, this limitation will be removed subject to you being Actively Employed on the date you meet both the age and balance requirements.
-If you are not Actively Employed on that date, cover will remain Limited Cover until you have been Actively Employed for 30 consecutive days.
+- 1 If you opt-in outside 120 days of starting work with your employer, your cover will be provided as Limited Cover for 12 months and subject to a 30-consecutive day Actively Employed requirement after the end of the 12-month period.
+Where you joined the Plan within 120 days of the date you joined your employer, if you attain age 25 and your Super Savings - Corporate Accumulation account balance reaches \$6,000 before the expiration of the 12 month Limited Cover period, this limitation will be removed subject to you being Actively Employed on the date you meet these requirements.
+If you are not Actively Employed on that date, cover will remain Limited Cover until you are then Actively Employed for 30 consecutive days. - 2 Should you be aged 65 to 69 when you join the Plan the provision of Standard cover is subject to acceptance by the insurer and evidence of health may be required.